 Programming is available for children in pre-school through 12th grade during the 10:00 AM services.
-Children (pre-school – 5th grade) typically begin with their families in the Sanctuary and are then escorted down the stairs at the conclusion of the “Children’s Focus” – a time in the service when a short Unitarian Universalist message is shared with the congregation.
-Youth (6th – 12th grade) typically begin directly in the Ridge House, the building across from the sanctuary.
+All groups begin in Fellowship Hall.
+Children (pre-school – 8th grade) are escorted down the stairs at the conclusion of the “Children’s Focus” – a time in the service when a short Unitarian Universalist message is shared with the congregation.
+Youth (9th – 12th grade) will then go to the Cottage.
 Sometimes this schedule will change, as for RE Worship Circles, multi-age RE programming, multi-generational Services, or other special events.
 Greeters are always available in the Sanctuary to help visitors feel comfortable.

 Childcare for babies and children through age three is available during the service.
 The nursery room is located downstairs in the main building (Sanctuary).
 It is staffed by an early childhood educator and an assistant.
 Childcare is also available during Multi-generational services.

 The doors to the Ridge House are locked for security during Religious Education program hours.
 Parents/Caregivers are given access to the door key code and the Greeters are also available to help visiting families to gain access to the building.